clarkfitzg/slurm-example/README.md

 The directories contain the following minimal working examples of jobs:

-- basic: Only uses bash
+- bash: Process data in bash
-- basicR: One single R script
+- R: One single R script
 - arrayR: Array job with R